michaelborck-presentations/ai-in-pedagogical-design-and-delivery/content/assessment/README.md

 ### When to Use
 **Timing:** First 15 minutes of the workshop (or on arrival)

-Participants complete the quiz individually, receive instant results with personalized guidance, and use those recommendations to focus their workshop engagement.
+Participants complete the quiz individually, receive instant results with personalised guidance, and use those recommendations to focus their workshop engagement.

 ### How It Works